 “My son and wife had been brainstorming for a few months on ideas for our son’s Eagle Scout project,” Ropelato said.
 “Our son really wanted to pick a project that would be lasting and also very meaningful to others.”

 The project that his son and wife came up with was a memorial bench for Fr.
-Patrick Elliott, the founding pastor of Holy Family Parish.
+Patrick Elliott, who was pastor when Holy Family Church was built.
 He served 12 years there as pastor, until his retirement in 2017.
 He died Nov.
 29, 2018 in Salt Lake City, following an accidental fall near his residence.

 The first step of the process for installing a memorial bench on the parish grounds was to obtain approval from Fr.
 Bill Wheaton, current pastor of Holy Family.

 “Austin wanted to ask the parishioners for donations for his project.
 Father [Wheaton] allowed Austin to speak at the conclusion of three Masses to explain his project, as well as ask for donations,” Ropelato said.